jinternals/webpack-demo/README.md

 ## Configuration:

 Entry:  	The starting point of the dependency graph is known as an entry point.

 Output: 	Where to bundle your application.

 Loaders:   	Process all required files in your project so that these files can be added to dependency graph(webpack only understands JS).

-Plugin:    	Plugins are mostly used performing actions and custom functionality on "compilations" or "chunks" of your bundled modules.
+Plugin:    	Plugins are mostly used for performing actions and custom functionality on "compilations" or "chunks" of your bundled modules.